Paul U. Kellogg: Activist

 An opponent of U.S. involvement in the First World War, Kellogg joined Jane Addams and Oswald Garrison Villard, to persuade Henry Ford, the American industrialist, to organize a peace conference in Stockholm.
 Ford came up with the idea of sending a boat of pacifists to Europe to determine if they could negotiate an agreement to end the war.
 He chartered the ship Oskar II, and it sailed from Hoboken, New Jersey, on December 4, 1915.
-The Ford Peace Ship reached Stockholm in January 1916, and a conference was organized with representatives from Denmark, the Netherlands, Norway, Sweden and the United States.
+The Ford Peace Ship reached Stockholm in January 1916, and a conference was organized with representatives from neutral countries.
 In 1918, Kellogg became the chairman of the Foreign Policy Association in New York.
-By the 1920s, Kellogg had become appalled by the way people were being persecuted for their political beliefs, particularly by President Woodrow Wilson's appointee A. Mitchell Palmer.
+During the First World War Kellogg had become appalled by the way people were being persecuted for their political beliefs, particularly by Attorney General A. Mitchell Palmer.
 In 1920, Kellogg joined with Roger Baldwin, Norman Thomas, Crystal Eastman, Addams, Clarence Darrow, John Dewey, Abraham Muste, Elizabeth Gurley Flynn and Upton Sinclair to form the American Civil Liberties Union.

-In 1927, Kellogg joined with John Dos Passos, Alice Hamilton, Addams, Upton Sinclair, Dorothy Parker, Ben Shahn, Edna St. Vincent Millay, Floyd Dell, George Bernard Shaw and H. G. Wells in an effort to prevent the execution of Nicola Sacco and Bartolomeo Vanzetti.
-Although Webster Thayer, the original judge, was officially criticized for his conduct at the trial, the execution took place on August 23, 1927.
+In 1927, Kellogg joined with many prominent liberals in an unsuccessful effort to prevent the execution of anarchist activists Nicola Sacco and Bartolomeo Vanzetti for murder.

 Kellogg died in New Paltz, New York on November 1, 1958.